fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/zh/part13a.md

 If no note is found, the operation returns <i>null</i>, and in this case the relevant status code is given.

 Modifying the note is done as follows.
-Only the modification of the <i>important</i> field is supported, since the application's frontend does not need anything else:
+Only the modification of the <i>important</i> field is supported, since the application''s frontend does not need anything else:

 ```js
 app.put('/api/notes/:id', async (req, res) => {